rhysco8/bookmark-manager4/README.md

 As a user
 So I can remove my bookmark from Bookmark Manager
 I want to delete a bookmark

+As a user
+So I can change the title or url of a bookmark
+I want to update a bookmark
 ```

 ## Domain Model